enzo-project/enzo-dev/doc/manual/source/developer_guide/Totalview.rst

 This is not intended to be a tutorial on totalview-- your super computer center and the internet will provide you with better tutorials that I will.
-This is just a few caveats when using enzo.
+This is just a few caveats when using Enzo.

 #.
 Compile with -g and -O1 or-O1.
 Missing the -g will cause